kersorianek/mon-portfolio/_posts/2019-03-03-What-is-Software-Requirements.md

 # Importance of Software Requirements in Project Management:

+Software requirements define the functionality, performance, and constraints of a software system.
+They act as a bridge between stakeholders and the development team, ensuring that everyone is aligned on the desired outcomes.
+Clear and well-defined requirements set the stage for effective project planning, development, and testing.
+They serve as a baseline for evaluating project success and managing changes throughout the software development lifecycle.

 Why Do We Need Requirements?

 - Guides the design of the eventual solution.
 - Without correct requirements, you cannot design or build the correct product.

 **About 60% of project failures originate with the requirements.**

-Software requirements define the functionality, performance, and constraints of a software system.
-They act as a bridge between stakeholders and the development team, ensuring that everyone is aligned on the desired outcomes.
-Clear and well-defined requirements set the stage for effective project planning, development, and testing.
-They serve as a baseline for evaluating project success and managing changes throughout the software development lifecycle.
+**13.1% of project fails because of incpmplete requirements.**
+**12.4% of project fails because of lack of user involvement.**
+**10.6% of project fails because of lack of user involvement.**
+**9.9% of project fails because of unrealistic expectations.**
+**9.3% of project fails because of lack of executive support.**
+**8.7% of project fails because of lack of changing requirements and specifications.**
+**8.1% of project fails because of lack of planning.**
+**7.5% of project fails because system no longer needed.**

+- Source: Standish Group survey 1994

 ## Role of Business Analysts in Gathering and Documenting Requirements: